 Modernism was the period from about 1930 to the 1970s.
 Characteristics of Modernism are simple shapes, straight lines and flat roofs.
 Buildings are box-shaped, and façades are often very large and made of glass.
-Modernism is also well known as when the Swiss-born architect Le Corbusier's endeavoured to give everyone access to light and air.
-In Denmark, the Modernist period from around 1930 to about 1950 is also called Functionalism, because a building's foremost purpose is functionality.
-Buildings by the architects Arne Jacobsen and Mogens Lassens provide excellent examples of this concept.
+Modernism is also known for the Swiss-born architect Le Corbusier's endeavour to give everyone access to light and air.
+In Denmark, the Modernist period from around 1930 to about 1950 is often referred to as Functionalism, because a building's foremost purpose is functionality.
+Buildings by the architects Arne Jacobsen and Mogens Lassen provide excellent examples of this concept.

 Houses were no longer considered closed constructions that kept nature out.
 Concrete and steel allowed large clear spans and long, horizontal window areas.
 Functionality and flexibility became valuable parameters for the creation of space, homes and cities.

 Everything but clean, simple shapes should be removed.
 Decoration and ornaments without function should be taken away.
 Windows and doors should not be accentuated by frames, but should be flush with the wall.
 The physical manifestation should reflect the industrial era with clean, simple forms and the use of modern construction materials such as reinforced concrete and steel.